 There are changes around the functionality of changing patient details online, to extend removal of consent to eRD and a commitment to timeliness for transfer of patient records.

-The cervical screening additional service will become an essential service and there will be minor updates to the structured medication review and Early Cancer diagnosis services within the network contract DES.
+The cervical screening additional service will become an essential service and there will be minor updates to the structured medication review and early cancer diagnosis services within the network contract DES.

 To see further details of QOF changes for 2020/21 please click here.